gabrielelanaro/chemview/docs/source/interactivity.rst

 Using mdtraj
 ~~~~~~~~~~~~

 How do we use the trajectory viewer in practice?
-We can get some help from the library mdtraj_.
+To show a real-world example we can get some help from the library mdtraj_.

 With mdtraj_ we can read a system and a series of snapshots generated from a simulation.